mynamecharlesrothbaum/SpotOn-GroundControlApplication/README.md

 ### Structure

+#### Java source files
 * com.chobitsfan.minigcs
     * ArduCopter: Handles specific functionalities related to the ArduCopter, an implementation detail for ArduPilot based drones.
-    * MainActivity: The main entry point of the application where the UI is initialized and user interactions are managed.
+    * _MainActivity:_ The main entry point of the application where the UI components are initialized and user interactions are managed.
+Most of the control logic is here.
     * MyAppConfig: Configuration class for managing global application settings.
-    * MyMavlinkWork: Manages MAVLink communications, essential for commands and controls exchanged with the UAV.
+    * _MyMavlinkWork:_ Manages MAVLink communications, contains all the builders for all the messages.
+         * All of the setMode() functions work as expected with the simulated and real UAV.
+         * setGPSOrigin() is a function we wrote because we were not sure if we need to set the GPS origin before the UAV will accept a waypoint.
+It does not look like we need to.
+         * sendGlobalWaypoint(lat, lon, alt) creates the message to send the MAV_CMD_NAV_WAYPOINT to the UAV with a specified altitude and 2D GPS coordinate.
+In the simulations we tried, this message was unsupported by GUIDED mode.
+However, when we tested on the physical quadcopter it appeared to accept the waypoint; After pressing the "send waypoint" button while the drone was hovering about 2 meters off the ground, it began rapidly heading towards the coordinate but crashed into the ground.
     * MyUSBSerialListener: Handles USB serial communication for real-time data exchange with the UAV.